Easy Shrimp Paella Recipe

 • Add the rice, give it a quick toss, then pour in the wine and simmer for 2 minutes, stirring often.
 Quickly stir in the saffron and paprika.

-• Pour in 3 cups of stock.
-Bring the pan to a high simmer and season with the salt and pepper.
-Reduce the heat to a low simmer, cover the pan with a lid, and cook until the rice is just tender, about 20 minutes.
-If it's still too firm after 20 minutes, pour in more stock and cook for a little longer.
-Taste for salt when the rice is just about done, and add more if needed.
+• Pour in the stock, bring to a high simmer, and season with the salt and pepper.
+Reduce to low, cover the pan, and simmer until the rice is tender and the liquid is absorbed, about 20 minutes.
+If it's still too firm, pour in more stock and cook for a little longer.

 Notes

-Note 1: Pinot Grigio or Sauvignon Blanc are good options.
+Note 1: Pinot Grigio or Sauvignon Blanc is a good option.
+Just make sure you use a wine you would drink.

-Note 2: 1/4 teaspoon may not seem like a lot of salt for the amount of ingredients in this recipe, but the chorizo, olives, and shrimp are already pretty salty.
-Taste the rice when it’s near done, and add more salt if needed.
+Note 2: ¼ teaspoon may not seem like a lot of salt for the amount of ingredients in this recipe, but the chorizo, olives, and shrimp are already pretty salty.
+Taste the rice when it's near done (before adding the shrimp and olives), and add more salt if needed.

 Nutrition